sauce-archives/help/docs/tools/manual-testing.md

 <img src="/img/tools/manual/left-menu.png" width="311" height="194" style="float:left; margin-right:60px;
   margin-bottom:10px" alt="Manual Testing Menu">

 <p style="margin-top:60px"><ul><li><b>Add Google Account:</b> Many apps require a Google login.
-We provide a one click solution that directs you to the Google login page immediately.
-Here you can log in to your existing Google account or create a new one.</li></ul></p>
+We provide a one-click solution that directs you to the Google login page immediately.
+Here, you can log in to your existing Google account or create a new one.</li></ul></p>
 <p><ul><li><b>Change Language:</b> You can change the language settings of the device.
 Click on "Change Language" and select one of the languages from the list.</li></ul></p>
 <p><ul><li><b>Set GPS:</b> You can set and change the GPS position of the device.
-We are using mock locations that allows you to generate location data without actually moving the device.</li></ul></p>
+We use mock locations that allows you to generate location data without actually moving the device.</li></ul></p>
-<p><ul><li><b>Rotate Device:</b> Test if your app works correctly in portrait and in landscape mode and rotate the device.</li></ul></p>
+<p><ul><li><b>Rotate Device:</b> Test if your app works correctly in portrait and landscape modes and rotate the device.</li></ul></p>
-<p><ul><li><b>Monkey Exerciser:</b> Perform a stress test and see the monkey in action.
-For more information about the stress test have a look <a href="/docs/testing-tools/quality-report/#stress-test" target="_blank">here</a>.</li></ul></p>
+<p><ul><li><b>Monkey Exerciser:</b> We use the MonkeyExerciser from Google to stress-test your app.
+Start a stress test and see how the monkey performs thousands of random clicks within your app.
+If you want to perform a stress test on multiple devices in parallel, please have a look at our <a href="/docs/testing-tools/quality-report/#stress-test" target="_blank">Quality Report.</a>.</li></ul></p>
 <p><ul><li><b>ADB Shell:</b> The Android Debug Bridge is a command line tool.
 It is part of the Android SDK and helps you control connected devices.
-At TestObject ADB can be used to send shell commands to the devices.</li></ul><br style="clear:both"></p>
+At TestObject, ADB can be used to send shell commands to the devices.</li></ul><br style="clear:both"></p>

-<h3 id="3rd-party-apps">Dependency: Install 3rd Party Apps</h3>
+<h3 id="3rd-party-apps">Dependency: Install Third-Party Party Apps</h3>

 <img src="/img/tools/manual/dependency-process.png" width="311" height="194" style="float:right; margin-left:60px;
   margin-bottom:10px" alt="Manual Testing Menu">

-If your app requires a 3rd party app like Facebook or Twitter for login you can install these apps as dependencies.
+If your app requires a third-party app, like Facebook or Twitter, for login, you can install these apps as dependencies.

 <b>I. Upload Dependency to TestObject</b>

-1. Login to TestObject and open the relevant project
+1. Log in to TestObject and open the relevant project.
-2. Click on the app symbol of your app in the upper main bar
+2. Click on the app symbol of your app in the upper main bar.
-3. Click on "New Dependency" next to "New Version"
+3. Click on "New Dependency" next to "New Version".
-4. Now you can upload e.g. the Facebook apk
+4. Now, you can upload a third-party app, such as Facebook.

 <b>II.
 Install Dependency on Device</b>

-1. Go to Manual testing and open a device
+1. Go to manual testing and open a device.
-2. Click on "Versions of Your App" in the left menu and go to "Install Dependency"
+2. Click on "Versions of Your App" in the left menu and go to "Install Dependency".
-3. Select the dependency
+3. Select the dependency.
-4. Now the dependency app is installed on the device and ready for use
+4. Now, the dependency app is installed on the device and ready for use.

 <h3 id="google-account">Use your own Google-Account on our Devices</h3>